kyo1988/Kyo.github.io/_posts/2025-09-27-double-jeopardy-analysis-fail.md

 ## TL;DR

 **Action Required**: Shift marketing budget from loyalty programs to reach expansion strategies immediately.
-The Double Jeopardy relationship fails (r=0.627) in beauty category, proving that penetration drives frequency, not vice versa.
+The Double Jeopardy relationship fails (r=0.627) in beauty category, indicating that penetration-first strategy is consistent with this dataset's characteristics.

 **Next Steps**: (1) Redesign KPIs to prioritize new customer acquisition, (2) Measure reach expansion effectiveness quarterly, (3) Pause frequency-based loyalty investments until penetration targets are met.

 ## Executive Summary

-**Situation**: Double Jeopardy relationship fails (r=0.627) in beauty category, significantly below the 0.80 threshold required for marketing science validation. **Implication**: This proves that penetration drives purchase frequency, not the reverse. **Action Required**: Marketing teams must immediately shift budget allocation from frequency-based loyalty programs to reach expansion strategies, focusing on acquiring new customers rather than increasing purchase frequency among existing buyers.
+**Situation**: Double Jeopardy relationship fails (r=0.627) in beauty category, significantly below the 0.80 threshold required for marketing science validation. **Implication**: This is consistent with prioritizing penetration over frequency in this dataset.
+**Action Required**: Marketing teams should shift budget allocation from frequency-based loyalty programs to reach expansion strategies, focusing on acquiring new customers rather than increasing purchase frequency among existing buyers.

 ## Background